 It was over on the bay, or the “So-Wal North Shore” as I like to call it, and the view was incredible.
 It was listed on my birthday so of course, to me, it seemed like a sign.
 I had dealt with a horrible, un-ethical real estate agent when we sold the lot so I was not at all sure I could trust anyone to help us…. and then I met Debbie Webb Watson.
 She laid all my cares aside and was an absolute delight to work with.
 (This is not an ad for her, and she doesn’t know I am writing this, but if you are looking for an agent anywhere in Walton County, Florida–give her a call.
 You can thank me later.)
 She helped us get the house we wanted and took care of absolutely everything.
 After unexpected circumstances forced us to move from the old place to the new place in 48 hours flat, she even sent me a spectacular crew of packers and movers to help get the job done.
 (And when that other tacky real estate agent tried to guilt her into splitting the commission–on a house he never showed me, or ever saw, or ever heard of–I blew that up in five seconds flat.
 I considered legal action but I assure you–karma will get him, where ever he may be.)

 All that to say–I DID NOT WANT TO BUILD A HOUSE!
-I was completely and totally happy in my little fish camp fixer-upper on the bay.
-The Linger Long-er Cottage was coming along nicely.
+I was completely and totally happy in my little fish camp fixer-upper on the bay and The Linger Long-er Cottage was coming along nicely.
 It was cozy and perfect for us and really starting to feel like home.
 But as you surely know, God has an amazing sense of humor.
 He clearly DID want me to build a house.
 Perhaps He wants to show me that Mr. Long and I can indeed work together on a project.
 Perhaps He wants to confirm that I can work on a project all by myself while Mr. Long goes to fish all day.
 I am voting for the second choice but only time will tell.

 The fire itself was pretty awful but the water damage was worse.
 We filled two dumpsters with debris and furniture and appliances and everything under the sun and I couldn’t have done it with out my friends– who brought food, old boots and cocktails or the folks from ServePro–who gave me my own set of coveralls and the guys from Two Men and A Truck–who packed up everything that survived the fire.
 I have even put in a formal request to send back the same team when we move back in–and I hope they’ll agree to return.
 I’m sure they all think I’m crazy–and I am–but we did all we could to make those two days of long had work as fun as we could and everyone was amazing!